tituslhy/glowing-enigma/README.md

-# glowing-enigma
+# Long Term Memory Playground
-Exploring the impact of long-term memory in generative AI
+Exploring the impact of long-term memory in generative AI with Mem0 AI.

 This GitHub repository is a companion resource to the Medium article [Agent Memory: The underrated superpower of agentic apps](https://medium.com/mitb-for-all/agent-memory-the-underrated-superpower-of-agentic-apps-1c16fb47f435)